jacecotton/viewable/README.md

 ### `attachView`
 Pass a function that returns an HTML template to use as the component's shadow DOM.

-`attachView` automatically passes a snapshot copy of the state at time of rendering, as well as stable references to any action methods.
+`attachView` automatically passes a snapshot copy of the state at render time, as well as stable references to any action methods.

 ## Decorators
 ### `@state`